OpenGamma/OG-Platform/sesame-examples/example-library-app/docs/credit-pricer.rst

 #. **Populate configuration and market data**

    The ``DataLoadModule`` utilizes the ``DatabaseRestore`` class to populate the in-memory masters from the example configuration provided in **credit-import-data**.
-   The call to populate the data is evoked when the ``CreditPricer`` prices the CDS.
+   The call to populate the data is invoked when the ``CreditPricer`` prices the CDS.

 #. **Request a Credit PV and CS01 result**